 The Serverless Framework helps you develop and deploy serverless applications using Azure Functions.
-It's a CLI that offers structure, automation and best practices out-of-the-box, allowing you to focus on building sophisticated, event- driven, serverless architectures, comprised of Functions and Events.
+It's a CLI that offers structure, automation and best practices for deployment of both code and infrstructure, allowing you to focus on building sophisticated, event-driven, serverless architectures, comprised of Functions and Events.

 Here are the Framework's main concepts and how they pertain to Azure Functions…

 A Function is an Azure Function.
-It's an independent unit of deployment, like a microservice.
 It's merely code, deployed in the cloud, that is most often written to perform a single job such as:

 You can perform multiple jobs in your code, but we don't recommend doing that without good reason.
 Separation of concerns is best and the Framework is designed to help you easily develop and deploy Functions, as well as manage lots of them.